 What is Noise Masking?

 Noise Masking is when you listen to one sound so you don’t hear another sound.
 If you are trying to sleep, the sound you are listening to needs to be a soothing, relaxing sound so it helps you sleep rather than interrupting your sleep.
 With SoundOff you hear a soothing pink noise.
 Studies show pink noise relaxes the brain and can help you sleep.

 Active & Passive Noise Masking:

 There are two elements necessary for a truly effective noise masking device.
 The first part is the active part.
 This is the sound the device produces to mask, or make inaudible, unwanted noises disturbing ones’ sleep.
-The second element, the passive part; this is how the earpieces attenuate or block ambient sounds in the environment from getting into the ear in the first place.
+The second element, the passive part, is how the earpieces attenuate or block ambient sounds in the environment from getting into the ear in the first place.

 SoundOff earbuds are highly effective at noise masking, both actively and passively, and at much lower volumes.
 This creates a very comfortable and unobtrusive experience for our users.